CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thedragons.md

 ### HOARDS

 Certain items are _hoard items_.
-Such an item may only be played at a site that contains a hoard.
-Each site with a Dragon automatic-attack (i.e., each Dragon's lair) contains a hoard.
+Such an item may only be played at a site that contains a hoard. ~~Each site with a Dragon automatic-attack (i.e., each Dragon's lair) contains a hoard.~~ Each site which had a Dragon automatic-attack at the beginning of the turn contains a hoard.
 A hoard minor item may not be included with a starting company, and may not be played at a site that does not contain a hoard.

 {: .note }
 > **Example:** You can not play a hoard minor item at Wellinghall after successfully influencing the _Ents of Fangorn_ like you can with a normal minor item.
 Wellinghall does not contain a hoard.